jsfix-ci/react-nav-component/README.md

 git clone https://github.com/mortonprod/react-share-component share
 ```

-The import navigation to your app.
-You will need to have your favorite bundler deal with babel and imported css from the navigation.
+Then import navigation to your app.
+You will need to have your favorite bundler deal with babel and imported css from the navigation component.